*Your ConquerHSC Notes are consistently being revised throughout the 2019 HSC Year to ensure quality

 In Junior science, you would have learnt that there are many types of electromagnetic waves or radiation in the electromagnetic spectrum.

-Out of these different types of electromagnetic waves, X-rays (X-radiation) and Ultraviolet radiation are two common examples of electromagnetic radiation to induces mutation.
+Out of these different types of electromagnetic waves, X-rays (X-radiation) and Ultraviolet radiation are two common examples of electromagnetic radiation to induces mutation as they have high ionising power.

-Electromagnetic radiation or any other forms of radiation are known as physical mutagens.
+Electromagnetic radiation or any other forms of high ionising radiation are known as physical mutagens.

 The relationship between electromagnetic radiation and the rate of mutation is that they are proportional to each other.
 As you increase the dose of radiation, you will also increase the rate of mutation.